 Room for improvement

 Public health programmes must prove their quality and cost-effectiveness against set targets to sustain funding.
-For example, a target in the NHS long term plan is the 28-days turnaround time, from referral to diagnosis or rule out.
+For example, a target in the NHS long term plan is the 28-day turnaround time, from referral to diagnosis or rule-out.
 But before assessing performance, the data must be gathered.